Distinguishing Ordinary Negligence from Professional Liability

 Medical Device and Equipment Liability Considerations

 These concurrent liability theories require careful analysis of causation and apportionment of responsibility, often implicating the learned intermediary doctrine and sophisticated intermediary defenses.
 In Avendt v.
 Covidien Inc. (262 F. Supp.
 3d 493), the court established a framework for analyzing the respective duties of manufacturers and healthcare facilities regarding warnings and maintenance protocols.
 For device-related injuries, litigation frequently centers on preemption arguments under the Medical Device Amendments, with the Supreme Court's decision in Riegel v.
 Medtronic, Inc. (552 U.S. 312) continuing to define the boundaries of state-law claims.
-A personal injury lawyer in Houston must carefully evaluate the complex chain of custody, maintenance practices, and compliance with manufacturer specifications when pursuing these multifaceted cases involving both product liability and institutional negligence theories.
+When equipment malfunctions cause patient harm, an accident lawyer must carefully evaluate the chain of custody, maintenance practices, and compliance with manufacturer specifications when pursuing these multifaceted cases involving both product liability and institutional negligence theories.

 Judicial Trends Shaping Institutional Liability